 - Where you found the reference (database record, website, article bibliography, etc.) so that we can verify it

 Processing time: In most cases, requests can be fulfilled within one or two business days.

 Cost: Most ILLs can be obtained at no cost; if there is a charge to get an item, the Librarian will contact you prior to processing the request.

 External library lending: As a courtesy to external academic institutions, we will honor requests submitted via library ILL departments.
-The Library provides single-use electronic copies of journal articles at no charge.
+The Library provides single-use electronic copies of journal articles and book chapters at no charge.

 - ILL services are available exclusively to members of the IIRP community; if you are not affiliated with IIRP, please contact your local library for help in obtaining research material.